Collection Development Guidelines

 All requests must include the following information:

-- A listing of the item(s) availability in other locations such as libraries, historical societies or bookstores.
+- A listing of the item(s) availability in other locations such as local libraries, historical societies or bookstores.

 - Information about author, publication/printing, content summary, and why item should be included in the Library's collection.